allen-cell-animated/timelapse-colorizer/README.md

 For loading of datasets to work correctly, you'll need to run these commands from a device that has access to Allen Institute's on-premises data storage.
 If running off of shared resources, remember to initialize your virtual environment first!
 This may look like `conda activate {my_env}`.

+NOTE: You will also need to run Python version 3.8 due to the project's dependencies.
+For conda, you can create an environment with `conda create --name {my_env} python=3.8`.

 Navigate to the project's `scripts` directory and install the Python dependencies:

 ```